 If you want to become an EKG technician in Colorado, the first step is to get the right training.
 EKG (electrocardiogram) techs work with doctors and nurses to record heart activity.
 They help diagnose heart conditions and play a big role in patient care.

 In Colorado, there's no state license for EKG techs.
 Most employers want you to complete a short training program and pass a national certification exam.
 The good news?
-You can finish training in a few weeks or months and be ready for your first job.
+You can finish training in a few weeks or months and be ready to apply for your first role.

 You don't need a college degree to become an EKG tech.
 Most schools only require: